Safe water and hygiene

 - people most in need receive aid first

-- no two agencies or NGOs duplicate relief activities in the same area
+- avoid duplicate relief activities in the same area

 - the development community is fully prepared to provide comprehensive water and sanitation support.